top of page

 Cameron completed his BSc in Biomedical Engineering from Duke University and his MS in Bioengineering from UC San Diego.
 After graduating, Cameron began working at a clinical stage immunotherapy start-up, where he developed a passion for understanding the mechanisms by which cancer evades immune detection.
 He is currently employing MIBI and other single cell methods to examine the local and systemic immunological effects of lymph node metastasis.

-Graduate Student, Genetics
+Graduate Student, Chemistry, NSF Fellowship

 LAB ALUMNI